syncfusion-content/windowsforms-docs/WindowsForms/Radial-Menu/Styling-and-Customization.md

 ## Image Size

-* The Image size of all the radial menu items is customized by using the `MenuItemImageSize` property.
+* `RadialMenu` control allows to change the size of the radial menu items images.
+The `MenuItemImageSize` property is used to change the image size of all radial menu items.

 {% tabs %}